13 min read

 • Why this matters: If you're doing heavy computation in Python, threads won't help—you need processes

-Trade-off cost: Higher memory usage, slower communication between components
+Trade-off cost: Higher memory usage (~10-50MB per process), slower communication between components (IPC overhead)

 When to Use Threads